dersuchendee/CQeval/README.md

 ### Interpretation

 Source additions are identified by their absence as explicit expressions in the User Story.
-Therefore, synonyms, paraphrases, and immediate specifications may still be annotated as source additions and subsequently marked as justified.
+Therefore, synonyms, paraphrases, and coreferential reformulation of content explicitly stated in the User Story may still be annotated as source additions and subsequently marked as justified.

 A source addition is considered **justified** when it is a synonym or paraphrase